 Design guidelines and Design Review Board - Design guidelines are in place to ensure new and infill development appropriately complements the character of the community.
 As development occurs over time, the application of these guidelines will result in high quality, higher value development.
-The Design Review Board reviews site plans, landscape plans, exterior elevations and materials, and exterior signage for development proposed within designated Interchange Areas of Influence (i.e. areas within I,000 feet of a GA-400 interchange), Corridors of Influence (portions of Windward Parkway, North Point Parkway, West Side Parkway, Main Street/GA-9, Old Milton Parkway, Haynes Bridge Road and Mansell Road), and in Downtown.
+The Design Review Board reviews site plans, landscape plans, exterior elevations and materials, and exterior signage for development proposed within designated Interchange Areas of Influence (i.e. areas within 1,000 feet of a GA-400 interchange), Corridors of Influence (portions of Windward Parkway, North Point Parkway, West Side Parkway, Main Street/GA-9, Old Milton Parkway, Haynes Bridge Road and Mansell Road), and in Downtown.
 The exceptions within these areas are single-family detached residential developments, which are not subject to review by the Design Review Board.
+In addition, the City has contracted a Downtown Architect to review residential and commercial development within the Downtown area.

 Coordinate land use and transportation planning - Coordination of land use planning with transportation planning will remain a critical need in Alpharetta's future.
 Development should be planned to reduce daily vehicle use, improve air quality, promote a transit-supportive infrastructure, create a pedestrian-friendly environment, improve roadway connectivity, and integrate mixed-use development.
-Alpharetta can implement the recently-adopted North Fulton Comprehensive Transportation Plan with recommended transportation improvements that are coordinated with past and projected development trends
+Alpharetta can implement the North Fulton Comprehensive Transportation Plan with recommended transportation improvements that are coordinated with past and projected development trends